Top 5 Best Microsoft Office Alternatives of 2023

 Pricing:

-• Business Plus plan – $18 per user/month
+• $12 Business Standard plan/month $6 per user/month

-Google Workspace, known formerly as G Suite, is our choice for the best Microsoft Office Alternative Overall.
-This productivity suite includes Gmail, Google Meet/Chat, Google Docs, Google Slides, Google Sheets, and Google Forms, with all of them connected to your Google Drive cloud storage solution.
-The cloud-based Google Workspace allows you to use the suite anytime, anywhere, provided you have a modern browser and an internet connection.
-It does have an offline mode, but it isn’t the most reliable.
-Google Workspace also offers easy and instant collaboration.
+In our opinion, Google Workspace (formerly known as G Suite) is the best Microsoft Office alternative.
+This productivity suite includes Gmail, Google Meet/Chat, Docs, Slides, Sheets, and Forms – with all of them connected to your Google Drive cloud storage solution.

-Perhaps the only thing you’d notice switching to this suite from MS Office is the lack of a MS Access equivalent and the fact that Google Sheets can’t do everything MS Excel can.
+Perhaps the only thing you’d notice switching to this suite from MS Office is the lack of a MS Access equivalent (and the fact that Google Sheets can’t do everything MS Excel can).
 But the fact that you can use pretty much everything for free (unless you want more storage or want a business account) pretty much has us sold.

 On Spammers and Google’s Inaction

-Quite honestly, we would’ve happily given Google Workspace as close to five stars as we could, save for one annoying and unacceptable thing: the spam.
+Quite honestly, we would’ve happily given Google Workspace as close to five stars as we could, save for one annoying and unacceptable thing: spam.

 Pros:

-• 15GB free storage with a free plan
+• 15 GB free storage with a free plan

 • All Google Workspace apps are available entirely for free